Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-The point is, at the very least, we need to appreciate the wording inconsistency in home networking and Wi-Fi.
-And then there are good and bad setting combos.
+The point is, at the very least, we need to appreciate the inconsistent wording in home networking and Wi-Fi.
+There are also good and bad setting combos.

-This post will explain the common ones among these pesky Wi-Fi settings in a friendly language.
-When through, you'll be able to configure your home network with a higher level of confidence.
+This post will explain the common ones among these pesky Wi-Fi settings in friendly language.
+When you’re done, you’ll be able to configure your home network more confidently.

 It's worth noting, though, that many of these settings are like switches and buttons under the hood of a car.
 And as such, you generally should leave them alone.
 But an inquiring mind will still find this post a satisfying read.

-Note: We're talking about Wi-Fi settings in this post, not the features of a Wi-Fi router.
-If you want to learn what your router can do besides hosting wireless and wired connections -- being a mini NAS server, managing Quality of Service (QoS), hosting a virtual private network (VPN), handling Dynamic DNS, etc. -- check out the Related Posts box below.
+Note: In this post, we’re talking about Wi-Fi settings, not the features of a Wi-Fi router.
+If you want to learn what your router can do besides hosting wireless and wired connections—being a mini NAS server, managing Quality of Service (QoS), hosting a virtual private network (VPN), handling Dynamic DNS, etc.—check out the Related Posts box below.

 Dong's note: I first published this piece on September 26, 2022, and updated it on June 17, 2023, with up-to-date information.